isomerpages/nparks-heritagetrees/_tree-profiles/Putat Laut (HT 2012 189).md

 </tr>
 </tbody>
 </table>
 <p>This is a large sea shore tree that can grow up to 30m.
-It is native to Singapore and to the coasts of the Indian and western Pacific Oceans.
+It is native to Singapore and to the coasts of the Indian and western Pacific Oceans.</p>

-This Heritage Tree could be the largest of its kind in Singapore in terms of girth.
+<p>This Heritage Tree could be the largest of its kind in Singapore in terms of girth.
 The seeds of this species are used as a fish poison.
 They are crushed and thrown in water, after which the fish are stunned/die by the saponin released from the seeds and float to the surface allowing them to be harvested.</p>

 <p>For more information on the species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/2/7/2744">here</a></p>